rvermeulen/codeql-workshop-introduction-to-javascript/README.md

 </details>

+A solution can be found in the query [Exercise11.ql](solutions/Exercise11.ql).

+#### Exercise 12

+The last step is to specify the `sink` of the global dataflow configuration.

+Reuse your solution for [Exercises10.ql](exercises/Exercise10.ql) and complete [Exercises10.ql](exercises/Exercise10.ql) by implementing the class `LodashMergeSink`.

+Running the query should provide a dataflow path from the `req` parameter to an argument of the `merge` call.

-A solution can be found in the query [Exercise10.ql](solutions/Exercise10.ql).
+A solution can be found in the query [Exercise11.ql](solutions/Exercise11.ql).